bida24-034/Python_Finale_Submission-/README.md

 -**The menu only has 9 options : only choose between 1 and 9 if not then user is told to try again.

-# Limitations ( my program cannot ) :

--**No Persistence: Student data is stored in memory only.
-Exiting the program will lose all entered data.
--**Case Sensitivity: Student names are case-sensitive when searching or updating (John ≠ john).

-# Testing Summary:

-## The system was tested under multiple scenarios including:

--**Normal input

--**Invalid grades

--**Duplicate students

--**Non-existent students

--**Empty gradebook

--**Updating grades

--**Sorting by average, subject, and name

- All tests continued successfully, confirming correct behavior for all functionalities.

 ## Special Instructions: